EDI Price Lists Are Misleading: How to Compare Real Monthly Spend

 • Look for providers offering proactive support, included migration, and clear, predictable tiers.

 • Insist on a free trial or pilot phase to validate actual spend before a long-term commitment.
-Nexus VAN offers a 90-day free trial precisely for this reason.
+Nexus VAN offers a 90-day free trial for exactly this reason.

 How to Reduce the Risk of Switching